forestfangsenlin/ICVAE/README.md

 and the **ICVAE_2prop_gen.ipynb** is the ICVAE model that using two molecular property to train and can use the latent vaiable to control the two generated molecular properties.

-For training each molecular property, you can run after just change the condition input path into correspond molecular property.
+For training each molecular property, you can just run after changing the condition input path into correspond molecular property.

 ## References
 Portions of the code have been re-used from the following repositories: